SquadcastHub/terraform-provider-squadcast/docs/resources/squad.md

 page_title: "squadcast_squad Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
   Squads https://support.squadcast.com/docs/squads are smaller groups of members within Teams.
 Squads could correspond to groups of people that are responsible for specific projects within a Team.
+The name of the Escalation Policy must be unique within a Team.
 ---

 # squadcast_squad (Resource)

 [Squads](https://support.squadcast.com/docs/squads) are smaller groups of members within Teams.
 Squads could correspond to groups of people that are responsible for specific projects within a Team.
+The name of the Escalation Policy must be unique within a Team.

 ## Example Usage